nealcrook/nascom/sdcard/doc/profile_record_format.md

 ## Writing and editing the profile record

 The profile record is not part of the nascom_sdcard sketch.
-Therefore, when the Arduino if first programmed, no profile record will be present and the default profile will be used.
+Therefore, when the Arduino is first programmed, no profile record will be present and the default profile will be used.

 Currently:

-* The only way to program the profile record is to use the "PROFILE" command in [NASconsole](../host_programs/NASconsole).
+* The only way to program the profile record is to use the PROFILE command in [NASconsole](../host_programs/NASconsole).
 * There is no way to modify the profile record (except by editing the source code of [NASconsole](../host_programs/NASconsole)).

 In the future there may be:

-* A stand-alone tool to program the profile record, or a way to program it through a simple terminal emulator
+* A stand-alone tool to program the profile record, or a way to program it through a simple terminal emulator.
 * Extensions to [NASconsole](../host_programs/NASconsole) to allow editing of the profile record.

 ## Internals: use of geometry information

-A floppy disk contains sector number and track number information recorded as part of the formatting operation, and the format is OS-specific (and based on history and somewhat arbitrary decisions).
-Most notably, some OS number the sectors from 0 and some number the sectors from 1.
+A floppy disk contains sector number and track number information recorded as part of the formatting operation.
+The format is OS-specific (and based on history and somewhat arbitrary decisions).
+Some OS number the sectors from 0 and some number the sectors from 1.
 The formula for translating from a track/sector to a linear address needs to know both the sector size and the number associated with the first sector.

 The NASdsk SEEK_TS command uses the disk geometry information of the selected profile.